ziyuez/ScreenX/README.md

 ![picture](img/finalSetupGraphic.PNG)

 #### PC 1: Sharer
 5. Prior to launching the Share Pane, make sure that the application you would like to share is open and visible on your PC screen.
+It must be in the foreground at all times.

 6. Inside the ScreenX repository, navigate to WinSharer->bin->Debug.
 Double click on the file named "WinSharer.exe".
 This will launch the ScreenX Share Pane application.